Nabi Samwil: Ottoman period

 In 1517, Palestine incorporated into the Ottoman Empire after it was captured from the Mamluks, and by 1596, Nabi Samwil appeared in the Ottoman tax registers as being in the nahiya of Quds in the liwa of Al-Quds.
 It had a population of 5 households, all Muslim.
 The villagers paid a fixed tax rate of 25% on various agricultural products, including wheat, barley, olive trees, vineyards, fruit trees, occasional revenues, goats and/or beehives; a total of 2,200 akçe.

+Evliya Çelebi visited Nabi Samwil (Shimwel) about 1650.
+He noted it was "perched on the top of a high mountain.
+It is a flourishing townlet consisting of two hundred houses, amidst orchards and vineyards, and has a mosque.
+The buildings show traces of a fortified place.
+The inhabitants are very prosperous.
+Here is a shrine of Shimwel (Samuel), son of Ishmael, peace be on both of them.
+They both are descendants of Moses and were of those prophets who received inspirations.
+Shimwél is buried in a high shrine connected with the mosque.
+It is a place for pilgrimage for all and sundry."

 The Crusader church was incorporated into the village mosque, built in 1730 under the Ottoman Empire.

 In 1838 Edward Robinson noted en-Neby Samwil as a Muslim village, part of the El-Kuds district.
 He further noted that the "mosk is here the principal object; and is regarded by Jews, Christians, and Muhammedans, as covering the tomb of the prophet Samuel."

 An Ottoman village list of about 1870 showed that Nabi Samwil had 6 houses and a population of 20, though the population count included only men.

 In 1883, the Palestine Exploration Fund's Survey of Western Palestine (SWP) described it as small hamlet of adobe huts, perched on top of the ridge, amid the remains of the Crusader ruins.
 There was a spring to the north.